Finding the Best Places to Retire Since 2006!

 Slidell sits in a humid subtropical climate and has hot, muggy summers with temperatures in the 80s and 90s.
 Winters are generally mild and a bit cooler than the south shore of New Orleans.
 Winter temperatures are in the 40s and 50s.
 On average, the area receives 62 inches of rain each year.

-Hurricanes and the flooding that comes with them are always a threat (especially south of Interstate 12).
-Subsequent to Hurricane Katrina, Slidell suffered flood damage in 2012 (Hurricane Issac), in August, 2016 (days of torrential rain) and in August, 2017 (Hurricane Harvey).
+Hurricanes, tropical storms and the flooding that comes with them are always a threat (especially south of Interstate 12).
+Subsequent to Hurricane Katrina, Slidell suffered flood damage in 2012 (Hurricane Issac), in August, 2016 (days of torrential rain), in August, 2017 (Hurricane Harvey) and in July, 2019 (Tropical Storm Barry).
 The tornado risk is 120% higher than the national average.

 Recommended as a Retirement Spot?
 Yes | Is Louisiana Tax-Friendly at Retirement?
 Yes

-The hurricane threat should be considered, but Slidell's easygoing pace, reasonable cost of living, historic homes, cute "old town," good hospitals and solid senior programs make it worth a look at retirement time.
+The hurricane threat is real and the higher than average crime rate is a concern, but Slidell's easygoing pace, reasonable cost of living, historic homes, cute "old town," good hospitals and solid senior programs make it worth a look at retirement time.

 Louisiana is unique in that it is divided into parishes, which in other states are known as counties.
 In its early days, it was home to American Indians and was a French colony and a Spanish colony and saw an influx of African slaves.
 Even the British and Germans settled in the area in the 1700s.
 This mix of cultures gives many modern Louisiana towns a heritage not found anywhere else in the U.S.